erfanhss/HitachiSecFedLearning/README.md

 ```
 num_peers: number of clients in the network

-server_address: IP of the central node ("localhost:8080")
+server_address: IP of the central node (example: "localhost:8080")

 robust: deteremines the robustness of the network, "True" for robust algorithm.

-learning_rate: learning rate of learning algorithm.
-Defaulted to 0.1
+learning_rate: learning rate of learning algorithm (defaulted to 0.1)

-batch_size_per_worker: the batch size for each worker.
-Defaulted to 256
+batch_size_per_worker: the batch size for each worker (defaulted to 256)

-num_iterations: the number of iterations for the learning algorithm.
-Defaulted to 100
+num_iterations: the number of iterations for the learning algorithm (defaulted to 100)

-resiliency: percentage of the network required for the algorithm to operate. defaulted to 1
+resiliency: percentage of the network required for the algorithm to operate (defaulted to 1)